Perth Airport new runway

 The Perth Airport Preliminary Draft Master Plan 2020 forecasts passenger throughput to increase from 14.5 million in 2018–19 to 28.5 million in 2039–40, and total aircraft movements are predicted to grow from 132,000 annually in 2018–19 to 202,000 in 2039–40.

 This growth is partly driven by the airport’s role as a critical ﬂy-in ﬂy-out transport hub for shift workers travelling to Western Australia’s regional mining operations.

-The high level of demand during peak periods leads to delays, which can lead to higher operating costs for business travellers and ﬂy-in ﬂy-out workers, reducing Australia’s international competitiveness.
+The high level of demand during peak periods fully utilises available runway slots, which leads to a less preferable departure or arrival time.
+This can lead to higher costs for business travellers and ﬂy-in ﬂy-out workers, reducing Australia’s international competitiveness.

-Construction of an additional runway at Perth Airport to provide capacity needed to meet increasing demand.
+The proposal proposes construction of an additional runway at Perth Airport to provide the capacity needed to meet increasing demand.

 Proponent to develop potential investment options (Stage 2 of Infrastructure Australia’s Assessment Framework).
 The Australian Government has approved the Draft Major Development Plan for the new runway project.